Information updated August 2014

-- Influenza is spread by coughing, sneezing or direct contact with the viruses in nasal and throat secretions.
+- Influenza is a disease caused by an influenza virus which is easily spread through coughing, sneezing and direct contact with nose and throat secretions.

 - Symptoms include sudden onset of fever and chills, a cough, muscle aches, a headache, fatigue and a runny or stuffy nose.

 - Infected people can spread the virus on to others before they show any symptoms.